openstack/ironic/README.rst

 Ironic
 ======

-Ironic is an Incubated OpenStack project which aims to provision bare metal machines instead of virtual machines, forked from the Nova Baremetal driver.
+Ironic is an integrated OpenStack project which aims to provision bare metal machines instead of virtual machines, forked from the Nova Baremetal driver.
 It is best thought of as a bare metal hypervisor **API** and a set of plugins which interact with the bare metal hypervisors.
 By default, it will use PXE and IPMI in concert to provision and turn on/off machines, but Ironic also supports vendor-specific plugins which may implement additional functionality.

 -----------------
 Project Resources